httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 - A means of retrieving the key material used to verify the signature.
 An application will usually use the `keyid` parameter of the signature parameters ({{signature-params}}) and define rules for resolving a key from there, though the appropriate key could be known from other means such as pre-registration of a signer's key.
 - A means of determining the signature algorithm used to verify the signature is appropriate for the key material.
 For example, the process could use the `alg` parameter of the signature parameters ({{signature-params}}) to state the algorithm explicitly, derive the algorithm from the key material, or use some pre-configured algorithm agreed upon by the signer and verifier.
 - A means of determining that a given key and algorithm presented in the request are appropriate for the request being made.
 For example, a server expecting only ECDSA signatures should know to reject any RSA signatures, or a server expecting asymmetric cryptography should know to reject any symmetric cryptography.
+- A means of determining the context for derivation of message components from an HTTP message and its application context.
+While this is normally the target HTTP message itself, the context could include additional information known to the application, such as an external host name.

 When choosing these parameters, an application of HTTP message signatures has to ensure that the verifier will have access to all required information needed to re-create the signature base.
-For example, a server behind a reverse proxy would need to know the original request URI to make use of the derived component `@target-uri`, even though the apparent target URI would be changed by the reverse proxy.
+For example, a server behind a reverse proxy would need to know the original request URI to make use of the derived component `@target-uri`, even though the apparent target URI would be changed by the reverse proxy (see also {{security-message-component-context}}).
 Additionally, an application using signatures in responses would need to ensure that clients receiving signed responses have access to all the signed portions of the message, including any portions of the request that were signed by the server using the related-response parameter.

 The details of this kind of profiling are the purview of the application and outside the scope of this specification, however some additional considerations are discussed in {{security}}.

 # HTTP Message Components {#covered-content}

 In order to allow signers and verifiers to establish which components are covered by a signature, this document defines component identifiers for components covered by an HTTP Message Signature, a set of rules for deriving and canonicalizing the values associated with these component identifiers from the HTTP Message, and the means for combining these canonicalized values into a signature base.

 The context for deriving these values MUST be accessible to both the signer and the verifier of the message.
+The context MUST be consistent across all components.
+For more considerations of the message component context, see {{security-message-component-context}}.

 A component identifier is composed of a component name and any parameters associated with that name.
 Each component name is either an HTTP field name {{http-header}} or a registered derived component name {{derived-components}}.
 The possible parameters for a component identifier are dependent on the component identifier, and a registry cataloging all possible parameters is defined in {{param-registry}}.